QuickBooks Online Review

-- Payroll: QuickBooks Online has two different payroll plans ranging from $35 – $80/month + $4/month per employee.
-You can choose between Enhanced Payroll and Full-Service Payroll depending on your company’s needs.
+- Payroll: QuickBooks Online has three different payroll plans ranging from $45-$125/month + $4-$10/month per employee.
+You can choose between Core Payroll, Premium Payroll, and Elite Payroll, depending on your company’s needs.
 Read our full Intuit QuickBooks Payroll review for more details.
 If you opt for Intuit’s payroll, you can also add worker’s compensation insurance to your plan and shop for health, vision, and dental benefits.

 - QuickBooks Payments: QuickBooks Payments allows you to accept payments from your customers.
-Payment processing costs 2.4% + $0.25/per transaction when a customer pays their online invoice with a card, 2.4% + $0.25/per transaction when a customer swipes their card, or 3.4% + $0.25/per transaction that is keyed in.
+Payment processing costs 2.9% + $0.25/per transaction when a customer pays their online invoice with a card, 2.4% + $0.25/per transaction when a customer swipes their card, or 3.4% + $0.25/per keyed-in transaction.
 There’s a 1% charge for ACH transfers ($10 maximum fee).

 - A Custom Invoice Template: You can pay an extra $4.99 for a custom invoice template.

 - QuickBooks Live Bookkeeping: QuickBooks Live Bookkeeping allows small business owners to outsource their bookkeeping tasks, which can include categorizing transactions, reconciling, reviewing your financials, and closing the books.
-When you sign up for QuickBooks Live Bookkeeping, you’ll be matched with a personal Certified QuickBooks Advisor and accounting expert, and you can schedule a video chat with him or her from within QBO.
-Contact QuickBooks directly for pricing.
+When you sign up for QuickBooks Live Bookkeeping, you’ll get matched with a personal Certified QuickBooks Advisor and accounting expert, and you can schedule a video chat with him or her from within QBO.
+Prices range from $270 to $670 per month and are based on the dollar amount of your monthly expenses.
 Here’s what some users say about the service:

 The most helpful service that QuickBooks Live has provided is having accurate, up-to-date information.
 Prior to QuickBooks Live, we were always running on the backlog.